RoBizMan/Planegram/TESTING.md

 I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.

+Automated testing files are stored in the separated folder called "autounit_testing" to prevent my main project from potential contamination/corruption by those automatic testing files when deploying to view a live site.
+Therefore, I stored these automatic testing files in the "autounit_testing" folder to be safe and separate from my main project.

 ### JavaScript (Jest Testing)

 I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.